corypender/corypender/README.md

 ## Hi there 👋

+I'm current learning Back End Development!
+I'm based out of Oregon, USA. </br>
+Looking for tutors, mentors, and friends/br to learn from and create with!</br>
+Feel to reach out via email.

 <!--
 **corypender/corypender** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.